siammais10/unit-3-group-project/README.md

 # Unit 3 Group Project

-Use <a href="https://docs.google.com/document/d/11AYaHCLAfhhfhOGxrnmfAlDYGFhdiL_8Jtmziaxilo4/copy" target="_blank">this link</a> to access the project instructions for this project.
+Use <a href="https://docs.google.com/document/d/11AYaHCLAfhhfhOGxrnmfAlDYGFhdiL_8Jtmziaxilo4/copy" target="_blank" rel="noopener">this link</a> to access the project instructions for this project.

 Create a remote repository for this project using `git clone {{YOUR REPO LINK}}`.
 Get the repository link in the top right corner of the screen.